 Who conducts an autism assessment?

-National Guidelines for the assessment of Autism Spectrum Disorder were announced late 2018 by the Minister of Health.
+National Guidelines for the assessment of Autism Spectrum Disorder were announced in late 2018 by the Minister of Health.
 The ‘gold standard’ in terms of diagnosing autism includes a comprehensive assessment by a paediatrician (for children) or psychiatrist (for adults), plus assessments by a psychologist and speech pathologist with specialised training using criteria outlined in the Diagnostic Statistical Manual (DSM-5).

-What does an autism assessment involve?
+What does autism assessment involve?

 The diagnostic process involves a detailed observation of the individual’s behaviour through a play-based assessment (for children), a language assessment, intellectual assessment, as well as a detailed parent interview.

 An individual with autism may also have a language impairment and/or intellectual disability.
-Severity and support needs are determined by how the social communication or repetitive and restrictive behaviours are impacting on the individual’s ability to function at home, school, at work or in the community.
+Severity and support needs are determined by how social communication or repetitive and restrictive behaviours are impacting on the individual’s ability to function at home, school, at work or in the community.

 What are the signs of autism?